yasint23/test-petclinic-microservices-with-db/README.md

 git push --set-upstream origin feature/msp-17
 ```

-- Create a Jenkins job with name of `test-running-dummy-selenium-job` to check the setup for selenium tests by running dummy selenium job on `feature/msp-17` branch.
+- Create a Jenkins freestyle job with name of `test-running-dummy-selenium-job` to check the setup for selenium tests by running dummy selenium job on `feature/msp-17` branch.
+- Source code management - github url - branch: feature/msp-17 - execute shell - copy the script above.

 - Create Ansible playbook for running all selenium jobs under `selenium-jobs` folder and save it as `pb_run_selenium_jobs.yaml` under `ansible/playbooks` folder.